We at Trinity have been nationally recognized for our academics, our faculty contributions, and for the unique Christian atmosphere of our school.

 Colleges of Distinction believes there are hundreds of remarkable colleges across the United States, each with a unique strength to offer the next generation of college-bound students.

 Colleges of Distinction analyzes schools one by one, looking into academic experience and everyday activities.
 The selection process helps students narrow down their search to the fit for their goals and their future career.
 Colleges are awarded Colleges of Distinction’s recognition after being nominated by graduates, school faculty and administrators, and others.
-They ask that a school receive 2 nominations before vetting them according to certain selection criteria.

 Among the most prestigious book awards in evangelical life, CT’s annual list covers 12 categories and names a winner and runner-up for each grouping.
 These 24 books, in the words of the editors, are “most likely to shape evangelical life, thought, and culture.”
 Trinity Evangelical Divinity School faculty members recently won the top award in either the theology/ethics or biblical studies categories in four of the past five years.
 TEDS faculty members have published 230 books during the past 15 years, and 90 in the past five years.
 No matter where you take courses in theology or biblical studies, chances are good that your assigned reading will involve TEDS authors.